swharden/SWHLab/doc/uses/EPSCs-and-IPSCs/variance method/readme.md

 Previously noise has been estimated using a Gaussian fit of the center most data points then subtracted out. **Here, I present a better way to create a Gaussian curve of the noise floor** suitable for subtraction to isolate positive/negative phasic currents.
 It doesn't use curve fitting or convolution, so it's extremely fast computationally.|![](2016-12-16-tryout.png)

 ## Programming Steps
 _Consider starting after applying a tight moving window baseline subtraction to the sweep.
 Since we are measuring things <5 pA, a <5pA shift over the course of a sweep will influence all these results!
-I don't do this here, but definately think about it._
+I don't do this here, but definitely think about it._ **Update:** I tested this idea and confirmed it is very important.
+Results are at the bottom.

  - **Break the data** into "chunks" 10ms in length
  - **Measure the variance** of each chunk and isolate data only from the quietest chunks (where the chunk variance is in the lower 10-percentile of all the chunks)